This Is What a Creative Hackathon For Resisting Trump Looks Like | Fast Company

 “’Nobody would believe that’ is how we got here,” a voice replies.

-There is something with April Fool’s Day, though, aside from the proposed Easter Egg hunt which would involve eggs carrying little branded tax items all over Central Park.
+Everyone agrees that there is something to be done with April Fool’s Day, though, something aside from the proposed Easter Egg hunt which would involve little plastic eggs carrying little branded tax items all over Central Park.
+(A similar initiative has been proposed for San Francisco.)

 “A fool and his money are soon parted?”